arajeet-arj/Assignment/README.md

 To enhance user customization, the app includes a dark mode feature, allowing users to switch between light and dark themes based on their preferences.
 Additionally, API response caching is implemented to reduce unnecessary API calls and improve app performance.

 ## Features
-- Collect and display photos from the Unsplash API.
+- Collect and display photos and profiles  from the Unsplash API.
 - Device-optimized layout and responsive design for various screen sizes.
 - Dynamic routing configuration for smooth navigation.
 - State management using Redux for a centralized and predictable state.
 - API response caching for improved performance.
 - Dark mode feature for enhanced user customization.
+- follow / unfollow option

 ## Technologies Used
 - JavaScript (ES6+)